A 3-day celebration of contemporary art and music, set in the historical and luxuriant halls of Alsisar Mahal in Rajasthan, India.

-Lockers: there are lockers available at the festival able to accommodate small items.
-But if you are worried about the remainder of your belongings then make sure to lock up your valuables inside your tent or your room.
+Lockers: available at the festival and able to accommodate small items.
+But if you’re worried about the remainder of your belongings then make sure to lock up your valuables inside your tent or your room.

-Printed Ticket and ID: you will need to arm yourself with both of these to get your wristband and be granted entry into the arena, so make you sure you don’t forget either or you’ll be missing out on the epic party!
+Printed Ticket and ID: arm yourself with both of these to get your wristband.
+Make sure you don’t forget either or you’ll be missing out on the epic party!

-Re-Entry is permitted! you can come and go as you please as long as your wristband is kept intact.
+You Have Re-Entry! you can come and go as many times as you please as long as your wristband is intact.

-Fully charged phone: always good to have a full battery or one that lasts the whole duration of the festival so you can capture your favourite memories and locate your friends.
+Fully charged phone: always good to have a full battery or an external battery pack that lasts the whole duration of the festival so you can capture your favourite memories and locate your friends.

 A reliable bag: keep your belongings safe in a bag you can rely on!
-Last thing you need is to lose your phone or other personal items in the desert or somewhere in the palace.
+Last thing you need is to lose your phone or other personal items in the desert.

-A torch: whether you are camping or staying in a homestay outside of the festival this will come in handy.
-Evenings are very dark outside of the main areas of the festival so you will want to have a light to guide your way.
+A torch: whether you’re camping or staying in a homestay this will come in handy.
+It gets very dark at night outside of the main areas of the festival so you’ll want to have a light to guide you.

-An extension cord: the tents have a limited number of plugs, if you are sharing with a few friends then you may not have enough to go around in which case I recommend bringing an extension cord so everyone can plug their devices.
+An extension cord: the tents have a limited number of plugs, if you’re sharing with a few friends then you may not have enough to go around.
+I recommend bringing an extension cord so everyone can plug their devices.

-List of prohibited items: make sure you check back with the festival’s social media pages closer to the event to get the full list of prohibited items so you make sure you don’t bring anything that would get confiscated as you will not be able to get them back!
+List of prohibited items: make sure you check back with the festival’s social media pages closer to the event to get the full list of prohibited items so you make sure they don’t confiscate any of your belongings.

-Top Up Stations: Magnetic Fields Festival uses a coupon system.
-Look out for top-up stations when you arrive to exchange your cash for festival coupons, this can be done using cash or card.
+Top-Up Stations: Magnetic Fields Festival uses a coupon system.
+Look out for top-up stations when you arrive to exchange your cash for festival coupons, using cash or card.
 We used cash as the card machines seemed to be out of service when we tried to use our card.

 Sim Card: If you want to stay connected throughout your stay in India you’ll need to get a tourist sim card at the airport.
-Arriving into any major city airport you’ll be able to find a kiosk at arrivals.
-Don’t be surprised if it doesn’t work right away, it takes a few hours for the network to activate the new sim!
+Arriving into any major airport you’ll be able to find a kiosk in the arrivals hall.
+It doesn’t work right away, it takes a few hours for the network to activate the new sim card!

 Ear Plugs: long or repeated exposure to loud sounds can cause long term damage to your eardrums, don’t risk ruining your hearing, think of all the festivals you have yet to explore!
 Keep them safe with ear plugs!